Lawrence Nowlan: Sculptures

-Nationally, other major projects by Nowlan include a series of bass-reliefs installed at the Culinary Institute of America in Napa Valley, California; a monument which stands at the Marine Biological Laboratory in Woods Hole, Massachusetts; and a 2012 monument to Bill Bergan, a track and field coach, which stands on the campus of Iowa State University.
+Nationally, other major projects by Nowlan include a series of bas-reliefs installed at the Culinary Institute of America in Napa Valley, California; a monument which stands at the Marine Biological Laboratory in Woods Hole, Massachusetts; and a 2012 monument to Bill Bergan, a track and field coach, which stands on the campus of Iowa State University.
 Nowlan was also commissioned for works within New Hampshire and Vermont, including a bronze angel fountain at the Cornish Colony Gallery in New Hampshire; the Windsor War Memorial in Windsor, Vermont (the location of his studio); a bronze statue of a girl reading a book, which was dedicated at Ray Elementary School in honor of a former teacher, Louise Derrick; and a bronze figure of a wildcat, which was installed at the Kimball Union Academy, a private boarding school in Meriden, New Hampshire, in June 2013.

 In addition to his work in the United States, Nowlan was also commissioned for several works in the Republic of Ireland.
 He created a commemorative plaque of Augustus Saint-Gaudens, which was placed in Dublin.
 He also crafted two relief portraits commissioned by the town of Carrick, County Donegal.

 Nowlan also created the award statuettes for the ESPN ESPY Awards and the now defunct My VH1 Music Awards.

 In April 2013, Nowlan, a native Philadelphian, was selected by the city of Philadelphia to create a statue of one of the city's best known sports figures, the late professional boxer and world heavyweight champion Joe Frazier.
 Nowlan had previously designed a well-known bronze statue of Harry Kalas, which was installed in the Citizen Bank Park in 2011.
-In a May 2013 with the Rutland Herald, unveiled his planned designed for the Frazier statue, which was intended to stand at 8-feet tall, weighing in at 800 pounds.
-Nowlan's designed to statue to depict Frazier with the left hook he used to knock out his opponent, Muhammad Ali, and win the 1971 Fight of the Century at Madison Square Garden.
+In a May 2013 interview with the Rutland Herald, unveiled his planned design for the Frazier statue, which was intended to stand 8-feet tall and weigh 800 pounds.
+Nowlan designed the statue to depict Frazier with the left hook he used to knock out his opponent, Muhammad Ali, and win the 1971 Fight of the Century at Madison Square Garden.
 When completed, it was planned that the statue would stand at the Stateside Live! in South Philadelphia.